-For all other object types, only the rule that states that all accesses are preserved applies.
+For all combinations of object types not listed, only the rule that states that all accesses are preserved applies.

 DECLARING OBJECTS VOLATILE AND CONST

 If you declare a volatile object const, it will be write-protected but it will still be stored in RAM memory as the C standard specifies.